rtlabs-com/p-net/doc/multiple_ports.rst

 ==============
 This section describes how to configure the p-net stack, sample application and system for multiple network interfaces or ports.
-So far, multiple port has only been tested using the linux port.
+So far, multiple port has only been tested using the Linux port.

 Terminology